SalishSeaCast/tools/SalishSeaTools/docs/pkg_development.rst

 #.
 Use :command:`hatch version release` to bump the version from ``.devn`` to the next release
    version identifier

 #.
+Confirm that :file:`tools/docs/breaking_changes.rst` includes any relevant notes for the
+   version being released

-Commit the version bump
+#.
+Commit the version bump and breaking changes log update

 #.
 Create an annotated tag for the release with :guilabel:`Git -> New Tag...` in PyCharm
    or :command:`git tag -e -a vyy.n`